-During the 2023 program year, the CDBG Board will fund the following emergency shelter and transitional housing providers:
+During the 2024 program year, the CDBG Board will fund the following emergency shelter and transitional housing providers:

 - Hebron Housing Services, which provides emergency shelter for women, families and single men at Hebron and Sienna Houses.
-In 2023, Hebron House will receive CDBG funding for case management and other homeless services.
-Hebron will also recieve funding for physical repairs to it's shelters, under the Public Facilities category. - The Women's Center, which provides emergency shelter and transitional housing for individuals and families impacted by domestic violence, sexual violence, child abuse or trafficking.
-In 2023, the Women's Center will receive CDBG funding to assist its emergency shelter, employment program, and sexual abuse counseling program. - Salvation Army provides a men's emergency shelter.
-In 2023, Salvation Army will receive CDBG
+In 2024, Hebron House will receive CDBG funding for case management and other homeless services. - The Women's Center, which provides emergency shelter and transitional housing for individuals and families impacted by domestic violence, sexual violence, child abuse or trafficking.
+In 2024, the Women's Center will receive CDBG funding to assist its emergency shelter, employment program, and sexual abuse counseling program.
+In addition, in 2024 the Women's Center will add The Care Center to its programming, and take over that respective CDBG grant mid-year. - Salvation Army provides a men's emergency shelter.
+In 2024, Salvation Army will receive CDBG funding to support its emergency lodge and community meal program.

-- funding to support its emergency lodge and community meal program. - Housing Action Coalition, which operates an emergency winter overflow shelter for homeless families and individuals.
-In 2023, HAC will receive CDBG funding for the operations of this shelter.
+• Housing Action Coalition, which operates an emergency winter overflow shelter for homeless families and individuals.
+In 2024, HAC will receive CDBG funding for the operations of this shelter.